sylikc/jpegview/readme.txt

 To compile JPEGView you need:

-- Visual Studio 2010 Express Edition with VC++ package (of course the standard or professional editions also work)
+- Visual Studio 2005 or 2010 Express Edition with VC++ package (of course the standard or professional editions also work)
-- Windows Platform SDK (platform SDK for Windows Server 2003 or later) - only Core SDK is needed
+- Windows Platform SDK - only Core SDK is needed.
+In VS2010 VC++ package the SDK is included.
 - Windows Template Library (WTL), Version 8.0 (http://sourceforge.net/projects/wtl/)
-  (read http://www.codeproject.com/KB/wtl/WTLExpress.aspx how to patch the platform SDK headers so that WTL compiles with VC++ Express edition and PSDK)
+  (for VS2005 read http://www.codeproject.com/KB/wtl/WTLExpress.aspx how to patch the platform SDK headers so that WTL compiles with VC++ Express edition and PSDK)
+- When using the express edition: ATL headers.
+Get them from a standard or professional edition from the directory $(VCInstallDir)\atlmfc\include or google for it.
+The ATL header files cannot be included into the JPEGView source code distribution due to copyright issues.
 - To edit the resource file (rc) a free resource editor as www.radasm.com/resed/ is recommended

-The include directories of the platform SDK and WTL must be added to the include directories for VC++:
+The include directories of WTL (and the platform SDK for VS2005) must be added to the include directories for VC++:
+VS2005: Options - Projects and Solutions - VC++ directories
-Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories
+VS2010: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories

+Please note: When compiled with VS2010 Windows XP SP2 or later is needed to run the compiled binary.

 Debug version: